bfattori/js-date-fiddler/README.md

 This returns a new `Date` object with the date set to "Dec 25, 1971".
 However, the time is set to the time when the `DateFiddler` was created.
 When you call it without a date, it uses the current date and time to initialize the fiddler.
-To override this, we could set the time with one of the emthods:
+To override this, we could set the time with one of the methods:

     var myBirthday = dateFiddler.set().date(12, 25, 1971).noon().get();